 Send all work to firstname.lastname@example.org.

-We accept reports, essays, but also photography and poetry.
-If you are interested in submitting in any other medium please email the editors at firstname.lastname@example.org to discuss your ideas.
+We will be accepting reports, essays, and other academic pieces in addition to photography and poetry.
+If you are interested in submitting in any other medium please email the editors at email@example.com to discuss your ideas.

-The submission deadline is March 1, 2013; the submission criteria are listed below and the submission form can be accessed here.
-Please send your submissions to email@example.com.
+The submission deadline is Friday, February 7, 2014, and the criteria are listed below.
+Please send your submissions to firstname.lastname@example.org with a submission form (access here).

 Papers, Essays, Reports, and the like...

-Please cite with: APA (6th edition), Chicago Manual of Style (16th edition), or MLA (3rd edition).
+- Please cite with: APA (6th edition), Chicago Manual of Style (16th edition), or MLA (3rd edition).
 Don't know these referencing systems off the top of your head??
-Here are some useful links:
+The UConn Writing Center provides source citation guidelines here: http://www.writingcenter.uconn.edu/s_cite.php.
+In addition, here are some useful links:

 Poetry and other artistic written word submissions...

 Feel free to be as creative as you would like with the formatting and layout of the poem.
-However, please ensure that the poem can be fit within three pages on Microsoft Word.
-If you are working on a longer piece and would like to discuss possibilities for publication, please contact the editors at firstname.lastname@example.org.
+However, please ensure that the poem can be fit within three pages on Microsoft Word with standard margins.
+If you are working on a longer piece and would like to discuss possibilities for publication, please contact the editors at email@example.com.

 Photography and other graphic submissions

 Please submit photography in a jpeg, Microsoft Word, or Adobe PDF document.
-Please submit only up to ten photographs.
+Please submit a up to ten photographs only.
 The journal is physically 5 inches wide so we ask that you double-check that your submissions will still convey their desired messages at this size.

 If you are interested in other forms of submissions please contact the editors at firstname.lastname@example.org.